About The Species

 NOAA Fisheries conducts various research activities on the biology, behavior, and ecology of chinook salmon.
 The results of this research are used to inform management decisions for this species.

-Chinook Salmon in Alaska
+Chinook Salmon Research in Alaska

-Our work to forecast salmon harvests, assess the impact of commercial fisheries on salmon, and evaluate how salmon populations respond to environmental changes enable us to estimate abundance and trends for chinook salmon in Alaska.
+Our work to forecast salmon harvests, assess the impact of commercial fisheries on salmon, and evaluate how salmon populations respond to environmental changes enables us to estimate abundance and trends for chinook salmon in Alaska.

 Documents